ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-guard.md

 $ npx ng g guard core/guards/auth --skip-tests
 ```

+Select `CanActivate` as the type of guard to create when prompted.

 Remember to update the `src/app/core/index.ts` file to export the guard.

 ## Switch to a Functional Guard

 The Angular CLI (which the Ionic CLI is wrapping) currently generates a class-based guard, but these are deprecated.
-Let's quick change that to a functional guard.
+Let's quickly change that to a functional guard.

 **Note:** skip this step if the CLI starts to generate a `CanActivateFn` rather than a class-based guard.